This is perfect ! Thank you so much for this <3

 - Copy the extracted folder, aseprite-record, to the opened directory.

-- Restart Aseprite to make use of the installed scripts.
+- Use the Rescan Scripts Folder option or Restart Aseprite to make use of the installed scripts.

 Record requires that whatever file you are working on be saved so it can know where to save your snapshots of the flattened sprite.